gizmo-platform/gizmo-platform.github.io/src/startup/firmware.md

 of the various case designs you have selected to use, you may need an unfolded paperclip to reach the button.

+### Using the Driver's Station

+Once you have located the button, press and hold it while plugging the USB cable into the driver's station.
+The driver's station will detect the Gizmo in firmware-mode and copy the system firmware to it, then reboot it.
+This process takes about 2 minutes.
+For first time binding (fresh out of box system processor) the Gizmo will then automatically bind to your Driver's Station.

+> [!NOTE]
+>
+> This only works for 1.x Gizmos.
+All commercially available Gizmos
+> are in the 1.x series, so this will only fail if you happen to have
+> a pre-release board.

+### Using a Laptop/Desktop

 Once you have located the button, press and hold it while plugging the other end of the USB cable into your computer.
 Your computer will detect the Gizmo in mass-storage (thumb drive) mode, and it will be